i-envy-hades/Hempy/README.md

 - when functions added and done, create dist file with "python setup.py sdist"
 - now delete every other no package's branches  ?

+# Installation

+To install and use our package, go to the terminal and use the following commands:

 # copier-liac

 [Copier](https://github.com/copier-org/copier) template for pure Python libraries.